Augmented Reality | Data Visualisation | UX Design

 BBC Habitat is an app that visualises users’ carbon footprint as a personal Habitat.
 By providing people with information to support their environmental journey, the app empowers them to make positive behavioural change.

-The app immerses users in their personal Habitat in a real-time augmented reality, giving a deeper sense of connection to the natural world that they are trying to save.
+The app immerses users in their personal Habitat in real-time augmented reality, giving a deeper sense of connection to the natural world that they are trying to save.

 “Develop a digital product or service for the BBC that serves as an interface between physical and digital.”